jsnyders/StringTemplate-js/README.md

 * auto indent writer
 * indirect property reference
 * indirect template include
+* zipping multiple lists/arrays while mapping

 What doesn't work or isn't tested

-* zipping multiple lists/arrays while mapping
 * regions

+Nest step is to stabilize, and release first version without support for regions so other can try it out.
+Then come back and implement regions.

 ## License
 BSD